-If the Fitbit ECG app isn't already installed on your Fitbit wrist-worn product, download it from the Fitbit App Gallery.
+If the Fitbit ECG app isn't already installed on your Fitbit wrist-worn product, download it from the Fitbit Gallery.
 For more information on the availability of the Fitbit ECG app in your region, see fitbit.com/ecg.

 The Fitbit ECG App can only be used on compatible Fitbit wrist-worn products that have been paired to your account.
-The Fitbit ECG App is currently available on Fitbit Sense.
-Your Fitbit Sense must be running firmware version 5.0 or higher.
+The Fitbit ECG App is currently available on Fitbit Sense (running Fitbit OS 5.0+) and Fitbit Charge 5 (running CU 1.2+).
 For more information, see help.fitbit.com.